This post may contain compensated links. Refer to my disclaimer for more info.

 Fort McAllister, built in 1861, served the purpose of providing protection against Union Naval attacks during the Civil War.

-45 minutes away from Savannah and easily accessible to I95, Fort McAllister State Park is a lovely outdoor space with plenty of water recreation, picnic tables, playground, and fishing piers.
+45 minutes away from Savannah and easily accessible to I95, Fort McAllister State Park is a lovely outdoor space with plenty of water recreation, picnic tables, a playground, and fishing piers.

 The covered picnic areas include bathrooms, and the children’s play area has a rock climbing wall, swings, and a fitness zone.